progelio/lazy.js/docs/mount.md

-﻿# lazy.mount
+# lazy.mount

-Once you have a template created, you can instantiate new components by declaring an empty tag on your html document.
+This function allows you to instantiate new components mounted on empty tags on your html document.

 ```html
 <body>